 The downtown area, known to locals as The Old Port, thrives with live music, dancing, shopping, dining, pubs, and famed microbreweries is one of the most successfully revitalized warehouse districts in the country.
 Enjoy a walk on one of the many wharfs, stroll down the cobblestone streets, and enjoy boutique shopping by day and vibrant live music by night.

 A few blocks uptown of the waterfront is Portland’s secret treasure, The Arts District.
 With Congress Street as its spine, this once traditional shopping street has turned into a mecca of art galleries, antique shops, artist studios, and trendy restaurants.
 All this is just walking distance from the inn.

 The stunning natural beauty of the Maine coast lends itself to many outdoor activities.
 Hiking, cross-country skiing, swimming, sailing, biking, golfing, canoeing, kayaking, and state parks can all be found within 15 minutes of The Chadwick Bed & Breakfast.
 Portland offers some of the best water access to the islands of Casco Bay, historic forts, and lighthouses.
 You can easily plan a day trip that includes water view, the rugged coast, and picturesque mountain regions, all in proximity of Portland.

 Visitors also come to Portland to experience some of the wonderful cuisine offered in 300+ restaurants scattered throughout the city.
 Portland has more restaurants per capita than any other city in the United States!
 Here are a few of our favorites:

 A local favorite, close to the inn.
-Always fresh.
+Spanish + French inspired seasonal cuisine.
 Ask to eat outside when the weather is nice!